snasphysicist/MarkdownToHtml/README.md

 All element types contain a `Type` property of type `MarkdownElementType`, which can indicate to external classes which element type it is.

 All Markdown element classes should implement `IHtmlable`.
+In almost all cases, however, the ToHtml will be inherited from a parent class (described in the previous section).

 ## IHtmlable